DIPlib/diplib/changelogs/diplib_3.1.0.md

     - `dip::Label` (slightly more efficient for 3D and higher-dimensional images).
     - `dip::MomentAccumulator`.
     - `dip::MorphologicalReconstruction` and functions that depend on it.
-    - `dip::Dilation` and the other basic morphological operators with a diamond or octagonal structuring element.
+    - `dip::Dilation` and the other basic morphological operators with a 2D diamond or octagonal structuring element, or with a small 2D disk.

 - `dip::OptimalFourierTransformSize()` has a new option to return a smaller or equal size, rather than a larger or equal size, so we can crop an image for efficient FFT instead of padding.